xarta/anxious-annie/README.md

+# ToDo:
+- why is linguist reporting HTML?
+Added .gitattributes and said to ignore Noda time.  next time I look at this on the Desktop, run linguist.

 # note: April 2017
 I had this set as a private repository as it's just a mess right now.
 But it's the only C# I really have to show other than tests and practice exercises.